May 10 - 05:00 pmEnd:

 New Futures Hackathon for Disaster Resilience will bring together multidisciplinary minds to explore the solutions around the identification of disasters and mitigating risk to build a sustainable world.
 Meet new people, be exposed to fresh ideas, learn new skills and build creative, original work.

 WHY DISASTER RESILIENCE?

-Disasters often follow natural hazards.
 A disaster’s severity depends on how much impact a hazard has on society and the environment.
-The scale of the impact in turn depends on the choices we make for our lives and for our environment.
+The scale of the impact, in turn, depends on the choices we make for our lives and for our environment.

 These choices relate to how we grow our food, where and how we build our homes, what kind of government we have, how our financial system works and even what we teach in schools.
 Each decision and action makes us more vulnerable to disasters – or more resilient to them.

 - Enhancing city and community resilience frameworks (improving city and community preparedness)